6 Social Media Myths That Are Holding Artists Back (And What to Do Instead)

 It’s not the words “link in bio” that hurt your post, it’s what happens afterward.

-Myth #4: Hashtags Are More Important Than Keywords
+Myth #4: Hashtags Are Important

 ✔ Instagram, TikTok, and Pinterest now prioritize keywords in captions.